protelmobile/grunt-nodestatic/README.md

 If true, specify additional headers (this one is useful for development):
 '{"Cache-Control": "no-cache, must-revalidate"}'

+#### verbose
+Type: `Boolean`
+Default: `false`

+If true, show each file requested on the server with differents colors following the status code

 #### headers
 Type: `Object`
 Default: `{}`